Numerical Implementation of Just-In-Time Decoding in Novel Lattice Slices Through the Three-Dimensional Surface Code: Dimension Jumping in Surface Codes

 \subsection{3D to 2D collapse}

-The collapse part of dimensional jumping in colour codes can similarly be adapted to surface codes.
+The collapse part of dimensional jumping can similarly be adapted to surface codes.
 To understand how the process works in this case it is easiest to consider a simple example, namely the one given in Fig.~\ref{fig:2x2x2}.
 Here we have minimal examples of (a) a 2x2 and (b) a 2x2x2 surface code.
 We can switch between these two codes using dimension jumping since a version of (a) exists on the top and bottom faces of (b).
+A generic state for this code can be written